-Everyone loves to get away when summer rolls around.
+Everyone loves to get away when spring and summer roll around.

 But while we may dream of lazing on sunny beaches in the Mediterranean or visiting another European city to soak up the culture, getting out of the country isn't always an option.

-But having limited funds doesn't have to stop you from getting away and enjoying a few days of relaxation.
+However, having limited funds doesn't have to stop you from enjoying a few days of relaxation.
 Minibreaks within the UK are a great way to escape with the family while sticking to a budget.

 Here, our money expert and savings whizz Ricky Willis shares his top tips for inexpensive holidays, from savvy booking to thrifty picnics, and plenty of fun!

 "Book an apartment or a cottage instead of a hotel," says Ricky.
 "Sites like airbnb.co.uk, cottages.com and hoseasons.co.uk have some unique properties.
 Go for a larger property and you can take another family along with you, too.
 That way you can split the cost and you might even get some free babysitting out of it!"

 Ricky says, "Make the most of having no hand-luggage limit (and taking the car) by packing board games and bikes to keep everyone entertained, whatever the weather.
 You can find and plan nifty cycle routes using the CycleStreets app* and take the kids off on a woodland adventure or down to the seafront.
 On your bike!"

 "For a hassle-free break, download the Google Trips app*," says Ricky.
 "It will help you find kid-friendly attractions, plan days out and pick out the cheapest public transport options with just a few taps on your smartphone screen.
 Download the TrailTale app*, too, for free self-guided audio city tours."